Assassinations of Iranian nuclear scientists: Alleged perpetrators

 Israel has never publicly confirmed or denied responsibility for the assassinations, and Israeli officials have expressed readiness to employ all necessary means in the nation's defence.

 Israeli defence minister Moshe Ya'alon said in an interview with Der Spiegel, "Ultimately it is very clear, one way or another, Iran's military nuclear programme must be stopped ...
 We will act in any way and are not willing to tolerate a nuclear-armed Iran.
 We prefer that this be done by means of sanctions, but in the end, Israel should be able to defend itself."
 Ya'alon added that he was not responsible "for the life expectancy of Iranian scientists."

 The assassination campaign against Iranian nuclear scientists reportedly ended in 2013 following pressure on Israel from the Obama administration to stop the attacks during negotiations with Iran to restrict its nuclear programme.
 Mossad officials also reportedly concluded that the attacks were "too dangerous" for valuable intelligence operatives in Iran.
 The organisation has since reportedly instructed its Iranian spy network to concentrate on finding evidence of Iranian breaches of its nuclear-restriction agreements.

-Although Israel is considered responsible for the 2010–2012 assassination campaign against Iranian nuclear scientists, uncertainty surrounds the 2007 death of Iranian scientist Ardeshir Hosseinpour.
+Although Iran ostensibly considers Israel responsible for the 2010–12 assassination campaign against Iranian nuclear scientists, uncertainty surrounds the 2007 death of Iranian scientist Ardeshir Hosseinpour.
 Hosseinpour was reported by Iranian authorities to have died from gas poisoning caused by a faulty heater, but a six-day delay in their announcement raised suspicions outside Iran.
 According to Stratfor, Hosseinpour was assassinated by Mossad using radiation poisoning; Iranian officials denied this, calling their scientists "safe."
-In 2014 Hosseinpours sister, Mahboobeh, accused the Iranian Revolutionary Guard of killing him for his alleged refusal to work on Irans nuclear-enrichment program.
-Mahboobeh said that she obtained the information from Ardeshirs widow.
+In 2014 Hosseinpour's sister, Mahboobeh, accused the Iranian Revolutionary Guard of killing him for his alleged refusal to work on Iran's nuclear-enrichment program.
+Mahboobeh said that she obtained the information from Ardeshir's widow.

+Opposition sources in Iran claim that the Iranian government killed Massoud Ali-Mohammadi because he supported them.